-Moiety
+Moiety (repeat as necessary)

 The moiety section serves for the description of both the moiety and the other fragment constituting the substance.

 EXAMPLE: Abacavir Sulphate

 Abacavir and sulfate shall be described separately based on this section characteristic.

 For non-stoichiometric substances each individual ion or molecular specie is considered to be a moiety.
 For example the substance Aluminum Sesquichlorohydrex Propylene Glycol is defined by relationships between five moieties, the aluminum cation, chloride and hydroxide ions, propylene glycol and water.